 A stone's throw from Fréjus, this seaside resort has retained an old-fashioned charm that leaves no one indifferent.
 With its marinas and picturesque seaside, it is a little paradise for those who love nautical pleasures!

-Between Toulon and Le Lavandou, this lively seaside resort is the southernmost town in Provence, and one of the most extensive and largest in France.
-“Hyères-les-Palmiers”, as it is nicknamed, offers an incredible diversity of landscapes among the most beautiful, and is especially known for its beaches and islands.
+Between Toulon and Le Lavandou, this lively seaside resort is the southernmost town in Provence, and one of the largest and largest in France.
+"Hyères-les-Palmiers", as it is nicknamed, offers an incredible diversity of landscapes among the most beautiful, and is best known for its beaches and islands.

-Being Marseille and Toulon, this pleasant city is the oldest seaside resort on the coast.
+Between Marseille and Toulon, this pleasant town is the oldest seaside resort on the coast.
 It has become a popular resort for water sports enthusiasts.
 It has one of the first vineyards to have obtained a controlled designation of origin (AOC) in 1941.
 The reputation of Bandol wines is worldwide.

-On the edge of the Gulf of Saint-Tropez, Grimaud is a charming village that has preserved its medieval character.
+On the edge of the Gulf of Saint-Tropez, Grimaud is a charming village that has managed to preserve its medieval character.
 Perched on a hillside, it offers landscapes of rare beauty.
 A stone's throw away, Port-Grimaud is worth the detour.

-Located in the far south of France, a stone's throw from the Italian border, and classified as a "resort of tourist interest", Menton, which benefits from a subtropical microclimate, is both a city of art and history, a garden city and a city of culture.
-Impossible not to succumb to its charm and its sweetness of life!
+Located in the extreme south of France, a stone's throw from the Italian border, and classified as a "station of tourist interest", Menton, which benefits from a subtropical microclimate, is both a city of art and history, a garden city and a city of culture.
+It's impossible not to succumb to its charm and its sweetness of life!